palewire/first-automated-chart/docs/index.md

 ![](_static/jupyter-desktop-blank.png)

 The remainder of this class will assume you know how to enter code into cells and execute them in the notebook.
 If you don't, don't worry.
 It's very easy.
-You can quickly learn how by working through the introductory chapter of ["First Python Notebook"](https://palewi.re/docs/first-python-notebook/notebook.html), another open-source course available on this site.
+You can quickly learn how by working through the introductory chapter of ["First Python Notebook,"](https://palewi.re/docs/first-python-notebook/notebook.html) another free course available on this site.

-From here on out, you can follow along with the code examples in this notebook.
-You can also copy and paste the code into your own notebook and run it there.
+From here on out, you should follow along by running the examples in your notebook.
+I encourage you to copy and paste the code.

 ## Connect to the Datawrapper API